fourmolu/fourmolu/README.md

   declarations.
 See the [CPP](https://github.com/tweag/ormolu/blob/master/DESIGN.md#cpp) section in the design notes for a discussion of the dangers.
 * Various minor idempotence issues, most of them are related to comments or column limits.

-* Fourmolu is in a fairly early stage of development.
-The implementation should be as stable as Ormolu, as it only makes minimal changes, and is extensively tested.
-But the default configuration style may change in some minor ways in the near future, as we make more options available.
-It will always be possible to replicate the old default behaviour with a suitable `fourmolu.yaml`.
+## Breaking changes policy

+Fourmolu is still in a relatively early stage of development, but it is in wide enough use that stability is a desirable property.
+Fourmolu aims to uphold the following principles:

+1. It will always be possible to replicate Ormolu's formatting with a suitable `fourmolu.yaml`

+1. Breaking changes will be avoided where possible, but may still occur in the following circumstances:

+  * Fourmolu inherits a breaking change from Ormolu
+  * The change reverts a prior breaking change, which caused a regression
+  * Other exceptional situations, on a case-by-case basis

 ## Contributing